vietfin/vietfin/CONTRIBUTING.md

     VietFin <-- Index
 ```

 The 2nd layer, "Factory", is an implementation of the data fetching from API providers.
-It includes the abstract interface (i.e. `IFunds`, `IEquity`, etc.), its real/concrete implementations for each data provider (i.e. `FundsFmarket`, `EquitySsi`, etc.) and the data models for each API provider (i.e. `FmarketFundInfoData`, `SsiEquitySearchData`, etc.).
+It includes the abstract interface (i.e. `IFunds`, `IEquity`, etc.) and its real/concrete implementations for each data provider (i.e. `FundsFmarket`, `EquitySsi`, etc.).
 I applied the [Factory Design Pattern](https://realpython.com/factory-method-python/) to develop this layer.
 I expect that it should be coherent to add new features (e.g. more asset types, groups of commands) and to integrate new data providers.

 ```mermaid
 ---